developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/alert/index.md

 **Q: Do I need a license to use transitioned SimulScan features in Scanning Framework?**<br>
  A: No. Licensing is not required for any of the SimulScan features being transitioned into the Scanning Framework and APIs.

-**Q: Will the SimulScan transitioned APIs be supported only on DataWedge?** What about Enterprise Browser and EMDK?<br>
+**Q: Will the SimulScan transitioned APIs be supported only on DataWedge?
+What about Enterprise Browser and EMDK**?<br>
 A: The DataWedge and intent API support are the recommended method of programmatically accessing transitioned SimulScan features.
 Enterprise Browser provides features to access DataWedge.
 There are currently no plans to implement the transitioned features in EMDK APIs.

 **Q: What software do I need for using the transitioned SimulScan features to Scanning Framework?**<br>